SmolakK/HuMobi/README.md

 # HuMobi

+<b> HuMobi is going now through a major update!
+If you face any troubles, be sure we are working on removing these bugs right now </b>

 You can find an interactive version of this README on Google Colab here: https://colab.research.google.com/drive/1nmYJDBYr1nN89LLx2NKP6Q5bqQ2mugbO?usp=sharing

  ## Table of contents